openziti/sdk-golang/acceptance-tests.md

   `Context.Inspect()`; if it does not distinguish V1 from V2, add it there and/or on a circuit event (task #2).
 Mechanism decided at implementation; #2's fail-on-mismatch requirement is fixed regardless.
+- Once ziti PR #3962 merges (adds `lts-versions.json` at the ziti repo root, e.g.
+  `{"active": "2.0", "maintenance": "1.6"}`, with selector names matching ours), switch our label *source* to that manifest: fetch it from openziti/ziti, map `active`/`maintenance` to `vM.m.x` wildcards, and resolve through our existing resolver. `versions.yaml` keeps `source` org/repo and optional label overrides.
+We consume their manifest, not the setup-cli action's resolution logic; ours stays semver-sorted, filtered, and paginated.
+Label mutability is fine -- resolution still pins to an immutable tag before caching.
 - Promote `internal/acquire` to a sibling nested module (`sdk-golang/acquire`, its own `acquire/vX.Y.Z` tag line, independent of the SDK's tags) once its API has been proven by the harness and source-build phases, so ziti/zititest can consume it: